OpenSourceTB/TB_Website_Code/README.md

 There is a website code base at the Github account/repository https://github.com/OpenSourceMalaria/OSM_Website_Code.
 This repository holds the HTML, CSS, images, and javascript of the website.

+In order to cut down on excessive web requests to Twitter and GitHub, the following "rules" are implemented in the browser code:

+--- The sponsors and members data is requested only on initial load (or forced reload)
+--- The project activity is only requested about every 10 minutes.
+--- The twitter feed is only requested about every 10 minutes.

+In addition to this browser code, the osm-feeds heroku app (described below) also provides caching of the data.
+The approaches are used because they solve two different issues:

+The browser code keeps a single browser from making excessive calls to osm_feeds.
+Three on page load, and then two every 10 minutes thereafter while the browser has the page loaded.

+The osm-feeds code limits the number of requests passed onto GitHub and Twitter when there are many browsers loading or showing the page.

 ### osm-feeds Code Base ###

 There is a separate code base stored on heroku.com.
 This repository creates a simple server application